zzz6519003/substrate-how-to-guides/docs/09-tutorials/01-Kitties/dispatchables-and-events.md

 - **include `Events`**: using FRAME's `#[pallet::events]` macro.

 At the end of this part, we'll check that everything compiles without error and call our `create_kitty` extrinsic using the PolkadotJS Apps UI.

+## Learning outcomes

+:arrow_right: Write a dispatchable function that updates storage items using a helper function.

+:arrow_right: Write a private helper function with error handling

+:arrow_right: Write and use pallet Events.

+:arrow_right: Use PolkadotJS Apps UI to test pallet functionality.

 ## Steps